mdavidson9/docs.balsamiq.com/content/confluence/server/mockups2/intro.md

 ![](//media.balsamiq.com/img/support/docs/confluence/userguide/confluence1.png)

-This will take you directly to the Balsamiq Mockup editor, where you can create your mockup (or import an existing mockup - see [this page](https://support.balsamiq.com/plugins/importtoatlassian/) for instructions).
+This will take you directly to the Balsamiq Mockup editor, where you can create your mockup (or import an existing mockup).

 If you have never used Balsamiq Mockups before, here's a little intro of what you can do with it when using the Confluence Server plugin: